Cuprate/cuprate/books/protocol/src/pruning.md

 This is calculating the [stripe](#getting-a-seeds-pruning-stripe) of the inputted pruning seed, remember if the seed/stripe is `0` that means no pruning so we can return the blockchain height as the next un-pruned height and similarly if the block's height is within [Tip Blocks](#tip-blocks) of the blockchain's height that also means the block won't be pruned.

-Returning the blockchain's height means the next pruned block doesn't currently exist, its bigger than or equal to blockchain_height - CRYPTONOTE_PRUNING_TIP_BLOCKS or it means it will never exist in the case of a zero pruning seed.
+Returning the blockchain's height means the next pruned block doesn't currently exist, it's bigger than or equal to blockchain_height - CRYPTONOTE_PRUNING_TIP_BLOCKS, or it means it will never exist in the case of a zero pruning seed.

 ```c++